How to Fix: Admin Activity Anomaly Detection

 Automate Your Security Configuration

-TrueConfig continuously monitors your Microsoft 365 environment and can automatically fix configuration drift.
+TrueConfig scans your Microsoft 365 environment on a schedule you control and, with safety gates, can fix configuration drift automatically.
 Start your free trial today.

 Start Free Trial